shriram/gradescope-racket/README.md

 forgotten to export a name.
 (If this behavior isn't desired, talk to me and I can help you edit the source.)

+## Why `mirror-macro`

+Macros are not values.
+Therefore, we can't simply extract the macro as a value from the student's module.
+Instead, the library sets up a mirror of that macro in the testing module.
+Note that it currently has the following consequences (some are weaknesses, others aren't as clear):

+- All evaluation happens in the student's module.
+Thus, all references to names are resolved in that module.
+This means a local helper function cannot be referenced directly.

+- Because of the way `mirror-macro` is written, the mirroring step takes place each time a test *uses* a macro.
+This does not seem to be prohibitively costly, but it is at least annoying.
+If this proves to be a performance problem, let me know.

+- Because this code goes into the student's module, it uses the namespace local to that module, not the names exported.
+Practically speaking, this means it disregards `rename-out` in the student's module.
+Since we don't expect students will be using this feature if they are still at the level where this library makes sense, this should not be much of a problem.

 ## Deploying to Gradescope

 Run `make zip` to generate the Zip file that you upgrade to